 If you have the time and a need for more adventure, you need to visit these three wonderful State Parks located near Sedona.
-Slide Rock State Park is located in the middle of Oak Creek Canyon and is scenic eye candy with sandstone bluffs, beautiful trees and flora and the creek offers the park's namesake slide for adventures seekers and those looking for a place to cool off.
-Dead Horse State Park is located north of Cottonwood and provides enough activity for the adventurer in you with camping, hiking, canoeing and fishing.
+Slide Rock State Park is located in the middle of Oak Creek Canyon and is scenic eye candy with sandstone bluffs, beautiful trees, and flora, and the creek offers the park's namesake slide for adventures seekers and those looking for a place to cool off.
+Dead Horse State Park is located north of Cottonwood and provides enough activity for the adventurer in you with camping, hiking, canoeing, and fishing.
 This beautiful state park name begins with the Ireys family, who came to Arizona from Minnesota looking for a ranch to buy in the late 1940s.
-At one of the ranches they discovered a large dead horse lying by the road.
+At one of the ranches, they discovered a large dead horse lying by the road.
 After two days of viewing ranches, Dad Ireys asked the kids which ranch they liked the best.
 The kids said, “The one with the dead horse, Dad!”
 The Ireys family chose the name Dead Horse Ranch and later, in 1973, when Arizona State Parks acquired the park, the Ireys made retaining the name a condition of sale.
-Red Rock State Park is located just west of Sedona on 286 acre nature preserve and environmental education center with stunning scenery.
+Red Rock State Park is located just west of Sedona on a 286-acre nature preserve and an environmental education center with stunning scenery.
 Trails throughout the park wind through manzanita and juniper to reach the rich banks of Oak Creek.
 Green meadows are framed by native vegetation and hills of red rock.
 The creek meanders through the park, creating a diverse riparian habitat abounding with plants and wildlife.
 This riparian habitat provides the setting and the opportunity for the park to offer a focus on environmental education.

 The Travel Channel has named Slide Rock State Park in their list of “10 Top Swimming Holes in the United States”.
 Sedona's red rocks form the "ultimate water slide".
 The channel compiled the list for its new series, "Top Secret Swimming Holes."
 Situated alongside an apple orchard, Slide Rock is 80 feet long and 2.5 to 4 feet wide, with a 7 percent decline from top to bottom.
-Algae on the rocks creates the slippery ride.
+Algae on the rocks create a slippery ride.

-Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading and sliding.
-The world-famous slide that our park is named for is an 80 foot-long slippery chute that is worn into sandstone.
+Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading, and sliding.
+The world-famous slide that our park is named for is an 80-foot-long slippery chute that is worn into sandstone.
 Slide Rock State Park, originally the Pendley Homestead, is a 43-acre historic apple farm located in Oak Creek Canyon.
 Frank L. Pendley, having arrived in the canyon in 1907, formally acquired the land under the Homestead Act in 1910.
-Due to his pioneering innovation, he succeeded where others failed by establishing a unique irrigation system still in use by the park today.
+Due to his pioneering innovation, he succeeded whereas others failed by establishing a unique irrigation system still in use by the park today.
 This allowed Pendley to plant his first apple orchard in 1912, beginning the pattern of agricultural development that has dominated the site since that time.
 Pendley also grew garden produce and kept some livestock.
 As one of the few homesteads left intact in the canyon today, Slide Rock State Park is a fine example of early agricultural development in Central Arizona.
 The site was also instrumental to the development of the tourism industry in Oak Creek Canyon.
-The completion of the canyon road in 1914 and the paving of the roadway in 1938 were strong influences in encouraging recreational use of the canyon.
+The completion of the canyon road in 1914 and the paving of the roadway in 1938 were strong influences in encouraging the recreational use of the canyon.
 Hence, Pendley followed suit and in 1933, built rustic cabins to cater to vacationers and sightseers.

 Today’s visitors can still enjoy the fruits of Pendley's labor.
 Not only in the orchard but historic cabins are available for viewing, and the creek offers the park's namesake slide for adventures seekers and those looking for a place to cool off.